quantranhong1999/james-project/server/protocols/webadmin-cli/README.md

 Webadmin command-line interface is an upcoming replacement for the outdated, security-vulnerable JMX command-line interface.
 It also aims at providing a more modern and intuitive interface.

-## Run the script
+## Run the command line

 ## Syntax

-General syntax to run the script
+General syntax to run the command line

 ```
-$ ./james_cli [OPTION] ENTITY ACTION {ARGUMENT}
+$ java -jar james_cli.jar [OPTION] ENTITY ACTION {ARGUMENT}
 ```

 where

-    OPTION: optional parameter when running the script,
+    OPTION: optional parameter when running the command line,

-    ENTITY: represents the route performing actions,
+    ENTITY: represents the entity to perform action on,

     ACTION: name of the action to perform,